-This will prevent the caulk from creating a “skin” which if it hardens may not allow you to get out the rest of the caulk.
+This will prevent the caulk from creating a “skin” that, if it hardens, may not allow you to get out the rest of the caulk.

 If you plan on setting down the caulking gun for more than a few minutes, put a nail with a head large enough to cover the opening until you are ready to use the caulking gun again.

 How Long After Applying Caulk Can You Paint?